 Place the ball of dough on a lightly floured surface and knead for 3 minutes until smooth.

 Use your hands to press the dough into a 12-inch pizza crust, roughly ⅓ of an inch thick.
-Yes, you can use a rolling pin to help, if you feel the need.
+Yes, you can use a rolling pin to help roll the dough out, if you feel the need.
 Transfer the crust to a large baking sheet pan greased with non-stick cooking spray or olive oil (or lined with parchment paper).

 While I often use a baking sheet a pizza stone can be used as well.